 Blowing up in your library

 The KC Digital Media Lab has a vision to empower every youth in Kansas City to create a life of meaning.
+As I college essays help finished the year book, I read your poem, about how it wasn’t going to ever be the same even if we do indeed email each other!
 Drawing on the power of story, coding, digital media, and engaged mentors, KCDML seeks to provide youth with access and support to become content creators, and to begin to connect their interests and skills to academic and professional opportunities.

 Modeled after the YOUmedia center at the Harold Washington Library in Chicago, KCDML encourages teens to use digital media technology such as social networking, video games, and audio/visual media production to create, collaborate, and widen their world in ways that they typically aren’t able to in the traditional classroom.